Depart-de-Sentier/Legal/Statutes/statutes_en.md

 General Assembly minutes shall be recorded and made publicly available.

+The General Assembly can be held physically or online.

 ## 9. The Board of Directors

 The Board of Directors consists of between 3 and 7 persons.